gh28942/Synthekst/README.md

 # Synthekst
-A program which creates a synthetic text based on real input.
+A JavaFX program which creates a synthetic text based on real input.
 Read in pdf & text files or scrape the text from a website to use it as an input text.
 Enables you to create TXT and PDF files as well as Latex code.